What is OpenMediaVault?

 1. Port Forwarding 2.
 Setup Dynamic DNS [In case you don't have a Static Public IP Address]

-- To forward the port on the router, we need to know the IP Address of our router.
+- Firstly, we need to know the IP Address of our router to forward the ports.

-- To check the router IP Address we can use the Wireless Network Watcher and it will display the router IP Address as shown below.
+- After that, we can use the Wireless Network Watcher to obtain the router IP Address as shown below.

-- Type this IP Address to your browser and it will open the login page for your router.
+- Secondly, use this IP Address to your browser and it will open the login page for your router.

-- Now, you need to enter the username and password and login to your router.
+- Thirdly, you need to enter the username & password and login to your router.

-- If you don’t know the username and password of your router you can always ask your ISP.
+- If you don’t know the username & password of your router you can always ask your ISP.

-- For personal routers check online for default username and password.
+- For personal routers check online for default username & password.

-- In my case navigate to services and then move to Port Forwarding, Your’s might be different.
+- Finally, navigate to services and then move to Port Forwarding, Your’s might be different.

-- First of all we need to visit DUCKDNS website to create a Free Dynamic DNS Domain for us.
+- Initially, we need to visit the DUCKDNS website to create a Free Dynamic DNS Domain.

 - For example, I have created omvpcmac as my subdomain, i.e. omvpcmac.duckdns.org

-- You can create 5 subdomains on Duck DNS account for free.
+- You can create 5 subdomains on the Duck DNS account for free.

-- Now, you are all set to access your OpenMediaVault from Internet by typing the sub-domain that we have created. omvpcmac.duckdns.org
+- Finally, we are all set to access OMV from the Internet by using the sub-domain that we have created.